tirohan/IT-Grow-Division-ltd/Task 3/readme.md

 ## 1. Introduction

 Welcome to the Crop Recommendation System documentation.
-This system is designed to empower farmers by providing data-driven recommendations for crop selection, based on comprehensive analysis of environmental and soil conditions.
+This system is designed to empower farmers by providing data-driven recommendations for crop selection, based on the comprehensive analysis of environmental and soil conditions.

 ## 2. Features